-So you want to have a perfect 24 Hours in Berlin?
+Greetings Internet Stranger and welcome to a perfect 24 Hours in Berlin?
 Well, I hope you like museums because we’re going to start with a whole island of them.
 Then we’re going to explore Berlin by sea and by air.
 Finally, we’ll have a cozy dinner of pig knuckle.
-If that doesn’t appeal to you, I’m not sure you’re ever going to like Germany, Internet Stranger!
+If that doesn’t appeal to you, I’m not sure you’re ever going to like Germany!

 24 Hours in Berlin

 Where to Stay?

 Berlin is the kind of city that has a hotel at every price range.
 I was on a strict budget when I spent 24 hours in Berlin, so I stayed at a hostel called Excellent Apartments Kreuzberg.
 It was conveniently located next to the subway station, and I got a private room to myself.
 Plus I loved staying in the funky Kreuzberg neighborhood.
 It reminded me of what the East Village back in New York City used to be like.